nakasendo/nakasendo/doc/nakasendo/docs/Primitives.md

 ## SecretSplit <a name="SecretSplit"></a>
 **Description**

-Secret key sharing may refer to the concept of splitting a private key into multiple shares which can be stored independently such that a single entity doesn't know the full key, or it may refer to the process of two parties establishing a secret in a secure way so both parties know a common secret key.
-Each of these methods are used in this implementation and so are described below.
+SecretSplit is the splitting of a private key into multiple shares which can be stored independently such that a single entity doesn't know the full key.

 **Code Examples**